+During 2012, Pantex Plant produced/pumped approximately 450 million liters (119 million gallons) of water from the Ogallala Aquifer.
+This is a decrease of 61 million liters (16 million gallons) compared to water produced in 2011.
 Most of the water used at Pantex is for domestic purposes.
 The water used as industrial process water provides comfort cooling, heat exchange, and boiler operations.
 Pantex remains committed to reducing the amount of produced water by implementing a water reuse and recycling program.
-Examples of the program effectiveness include the procurement of more efficient industrial cooling equipment such as water re-circulating systems.
+Examples of the program effectiveness include the procurement of more efficient industrial cooling equipment (such as water re-circulating systems) and beneficial reuse of treated wastewater.